ProgrammerDan/arionum-java/arionum-miner/README.md

 * The hashers never stop -- the reference PHP implementation pauses the hasher during update requests and nonce submissions.
 The java hashers never stop.

-* (Very slight) optimizations -- the Java miner has easy swap support for alternate "core" types, with "basic", "debug" and "experimental" for now; basic is equivalent to php-reference, debug is chatty giving runtime details, and experimental has some improvements to improve the amount of time the hasher spends computing argon2i hashes instead of other things.
+* Hasher threads will try to affine to CPU cores -- "reserve" the core all to themselves.

+* Small to significant optimizations -- some "micro", some significant via cpu instruction sets.
+See release instructions for more details.

-* More information on active hashing activity -- screen updates every 15s with details on active hashers, how many hashes they have checked, and how close to finding shares or blocks
+* More information on active hashing activity -- screen updates every few seconds with details on active hashers, how many hashes they have checked, and how close to finding shares or blocks

 * Visual notice when a new block has started, with the "difficulty" for the new block, and your personal best DL for the prior block.
 Note that difficulty is inverse -- smaller is harder, larger is easier.